nhuhuan/sba/README.md

 ## Usage
 ### Jump Table Analysis
-To analyze a binary object `~/obj`, use the following command.
+To analyze a binary object `~/obj`, use the following command
 ```
 jump_table /tmp/x86.auto ~/obj
 ```
 By default, SBA creates temporary files and outputs result in `/tmp/sba/`.
-If needed, user can specify the paths using `-d` and `-o` as follows.
+User can specify the paths using `-d` and `-o` as follows
 ```
 ./jump_table -d /tmp/sba/ -o /tmp/sba/result /tmp/x86.auto ~/obj
 ```